yoctoproject/poky/documentation/overview-manual/overview-manual-concepts.rst

 .. note::

-   For a list of example images that the Yocto Project provides, see the "
+   For a list of example images that the Yocto Project provides, see the ":doc:`../ref-manual/ref-images`" chapter in the Yocto Project Reference Manual.
-   Images
-   " chapter in the Yocto Project Reference Manual.

 The build process writes images out to the :term:`Build Directory` inside the